Only 540€ per week!

 The aim of this project is to conserve turtles by directly taking care of the turtles, enhancing awareness among fishermen and the communities regarding turtle conservation and increasing the number of turtles in the ocean by releasing baby hatchlings to the sea.

-The activities change according to the beach weather conditions and the number of participants but spending time with these marvelous creatures is the main aim of our participants' involvement.
+The activities change according to the beach weather conditions and the number of participants but spending time with these marvellous creatures is the main aim of our participants' involvement.

 This program requires your dedication and support.
 Cleaning of the turtles and their tanks at the turtle conservation center are the main things you have to do.
 That is because it is vital to have a clean and hygienic center for these animals.